Pratyush-who/FlutterForge/README.md

 ---

-FlutterForge CLI is a smart **command-line utility** that helps Flutter developers quickly set up a professional project structure and recommends packages intelligently — powered by **Google Gemini AI**.
+FlutterForge CLI is a command-line utility that helps Flutter developers generate a clean project structure and recommends useful packages using Gemini AI.

 ---